durrantlab/deepfrag2/README.md

 ### Reusing Calculated Fingerprints

 Users can also specify fragment SMILES files to use as a custom label set via the `inference_label_sets` parameter.
-This option allows DeepFrag to consider chemical fragments that are not included in the small molecules of the MOAD database.
+This option allows DeepFrag2 to consider chemical fragments that are not included in the small molecules of the MOAD database.

-When running DeepFrag in any inference mode, the fingerprints calculated for the chemical fragments are automatically saved (cached) to local files to avoid recomputing the same fingerprints for the same chemical fragments.
+When running DeepFrag2 in any inference mode, the fingerprints calculated for the chemical fragments are automatically saved (cached) to local files to avoid recomputing the same fingerprints for the same chemical fragments.
 Users must specify the same paths to the MOAD database and/or SMILES files to reuse the .pt files containing the calculated fingerprints.

 ### Fingerprints